As you know, a new Arc'teryx Sabre shell scored around two years ago: Sabre AR Jacket.

-Actually, it might be a little bit inaccurate to say that Arc'teryx just got this one out there - this is actually an update to the jacket known as Arc'teryx Sabre (without any two letter modifier) before.
+Actually, it might even be a little bit inaccurate to say that Arc'teryx released a new jacket.
+Because, this is actually an update to the jacket previously known as Arc'teryx Sabre (without any two letter modifier) before.

 They have 2 main differences:

 ...which is why it's called the AR.
 Stands for All Round.

 I've been gathering data on Arc'teryx shells for the last few years.
 Find my entire list here.

 Discontinued products are also there (because most of the time, they're re-introduced).

 |Alpha SL Anorak (Men's - Women's)||Climbing||6/10||5/10||5/10||9/10||No||M W||No|

 |Alpha AR (Men's - Women's)||Climbing||9/10||8/10||8/10||5/10||No||M W||No||Review|

 |Alpha IS (Men's)||Climbing||Testing||Testing||Testing||Testing||Yes||M||Yes (Synthetic)|

 |Beta Long (Men's)||All Round||Testing||Testing||Testing||Testing||No||M||No||Review|